mysiar/ha-custom-component-mmpk/README.md

 ```

-* id: `1` sensor  will scrap data for all busses/tramway whatever is available on this stop.
+* A sensor configured with id: `1` will retrieve data for all available buses and trams at the specified stop.
-* id: `2` sensor will scrap data only for line 126 on this stop.
+* A sensor configured with id: `2` will retrieve data exclusively for line 126 at the specified stop.

 ## Stop list